paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 ### Things to watch out for

 ><span style="color:DarkBlue">
->**NOTE**: As mentioned above, there may be a mismatch in a file's storage and display size as seen in the below screenshots.
+>**NOTE**: There may be a mismatch in a file's storage and display size as seen in the screenshot below.
 The file's aspect ratio (as confirmend by MediaInfo) matches the final display dimensions configured by HandBrake and the file did not look distorted, so I kept those dimensions when transcoding, and not the storage dimensions.
 ></span>

 <p align="center">